Safeguarding in faith-based organisations during the COVID-19 crisis

 We know that abuse, conflict and violence can escalate when families face greater pressure and stress, and the need to limit social contact and stay at home (including due to self-isolation requirements) can cause anxiety for those who feel at risk.
 The current situation disrupts routines and behaviours, both positively and negatively and it is important to be aware of how the tension can escalate to violence and abusive behaviours between families, parents and children.
-During this time, the National Domestic Abuse Helpline has seen a 25 per cent increase in calls and faith groups may be one of the first supports that people turn to in times of need.
+Over the last year, the National Domestic Abuse Helpline has seen a 60 per cent increase in calls and faith groups may be one of the first supports that people turn to in times of need.

 What can you do?

 - If you become concerned that someone in your community is experiencing domestic abuse, contact your organisation’s safeguarding officer for support.
 If you think someone may be in immediate danger, call the police on 999.